shaloo/docs.arcana/docs/concepts/anwallet/walletvisibility.md

 ## Summary

 The table below summarizes how `alwaysVisible` parameter specified during the `AuthProvider` initialization in the application code controls the user experience.
-For step-by-step instructions see [[configure-wallet-visibility|how to configure the {{config.extra.arcana.wallet_name}} visibility mode]] guide.

 | Wallet UI Mode | Flag | User Experience|
 | :------ | :----- | :----------- |